-The 2013 Ecological Coherence Assessment (OSPAR, 2013) found that seabirds are currently not well represented in OSPAR MPAs in the Area Beyond National Jurisdiction.
-The current OSPAR MPA network includes protected Sites close to land and seabird breeding colonies, which are of high importance during the seabird breeding season.
-However, a gap remains for sites during non-breeding periods.
-Protecting areas for all life-history stages is important to ensure representativity and ensure long term persistence of migratory species.
-The NACES MPA would increase the ecological coherence and representativity of the existing MPA network for seabirds with the inclusion of important foraging grounds of North Atlantic breeding seabirds at multiple points in their life stages and representing birds from colonies around the OSPAR maritime area.
-The NACES MPA also adds important staging and foraging grounds for South Atlantic and Caribbean breeding seabird species (e.g. Bermuda Petrel, Sooty Shearwater, Great Shearwater and South Polar Skua), an element which is not currently found in any of the OSPAR MPAs in the Area Beyond National Jurisdiction.
+The 2013 Ecological Coherence Assessment (OSPAR, 2013) indicated that seabirds are currently not well represented in pelagic high seas ABNJ MPAs.
+The current OSPAR MPA network includes protected sites close to land and seabird breeding colonies, which are of high importance during the breeding season.
+Our analysis indicates that the most important sites for seabirds in the ABNJ are currently outside of the MPA network (Annex 5).
+In relation to seabirds and the existing OSPAR sites.
+The inclusion of the [proposed] MPA would therefore increase the ecological coherence and representativity of the existing MPA network for seabirds through inclusion of the foraging grounds of North Atlantic breeding seabirds at multiple points in their life stages, and representing birds from colonies around the OSPAR region.

+The [proposed] MPA also adds important staging and foraging grounds for South Atlantic and Caribbean breeding seabird species (e.g., Bermuda Petrel, Sooty Shearwater, Great Shearwater and South Polar Skua), an element which is not currently found in any of the OSPAR ABNJ MPAs.